smittytone/e6809/README.md

 * `0` — Step through memory, down.
 * `3` — Step through memory, up.
 * `D` — Reset display to current address.
-* `E` — Flip between address/value and Condition Code register views.
+* `E` — Flip between address/value and register views.
 * `F` — Process instruction at current address.

 Using the memory step keys can take you away from the address referenced by the 6809e’s Program Counter register.
 Hit the orange button to align the display with the PC.